-The Security Agent is required to take action to enforce the Collateral in accordance with the instructions of the holders of the Notes, the holders of the February 2018 Notes, the holders of the January 2019 Notes, the holders of the February 2019 Notes, the holders of the April 2019 Notes, the holders of the July 2019 Notes, the holders of the December 2019 Notes and the holders (or representatives or agents) of other Permitted Pari Passu Secured

-Indebtedness, given under and in accordance with the Intercreditor Agreement.
+The Security Agent is required to take action to enforce the Collateral in accordance with the instructions of the holders of the Notes, the holders of the February 2018 Notes, the holders of the January 2019 Notes, the holders of the February 2019 Notes, the holders of the March 2019 Notes, the holders of the April 2019 Notes, the holders of the July 2019 Notes, the holders of the December 2019 Notes and the holders (or representatives or agents) of other Permitted Pari Passu Secured Indebtedness, given under and in accordance with the Intercreditor Agreement.
 Any enforcement action taken by the Security Agent will adversely affect the Company's entitlement to receive distributions from the Collateral, which will, in turn, have an adverse impact on the Company's ability to fulfill its payment obligations under the Notes.
 Further, the Subsidiary Guarantors' or the JV Subsidiary Guarantors' ability to pay under the Subsidiary Guarantees or the JV Subsidiary Guarantees will be adversely affected.
 The ability of holders of the Notes to enforce the Collateral is restricted under the Intercreditor Agreement, as only the Security Agent is permitted to take enforcement actions.
 If an event of default occurs under the Notes, the holders of the Notes holding 25% of the outstanding amount of the Notes, the February 2018 Notes, the January 2019 Notes, the February 2019 Notes, the March 2019 Notes, the April 2019 Notes, the July 2019 Notes, the December 2019 Notes and other Permitted Pari Passu Secured Indebtedness may decide whether to take any enforcement action and may thereafter, through their respective trustee, representative or agent, in accordance with the Intercreditor Agreement, instruct the Security Agent to take enforcement action against the Collateral.
 By virtue of the instructions given to the Collateral Agent described above, actions may be taken in respect of the Collateral that may be adverse to holders of the Notes.
 In such event, the only remedy available to holders of the Notes would be to sue for payment under the Notes, the Subsidiary Guarantees and the JV Subsidiary Guarantees (if any).

 The Security Agent, acting in its capacity as such, shall have such duties with respect to the Collateral pledged, assigned or granted pursuant to the Security Documents as are set forth in the Intercreditor Agreement.
 Under certain circumstances, the Security Agent may have obligations under the Security Documents or the Intercreditor Agreement that are in conflict with the holders of the Notes.
-The Security Agent will not be under any obligation to exercise any rights or powers conferred under the Intercreditor Agreement or any of the Security Documents for the benefit of the holders of the Notes, the holders of the February 2018 Notes, the holders of the January 2019 Notes, the holders of the February 2019 Notes, the holders of the December 2019 Notes unless such holders have offered to the Security Agent indemnity and/or security satisfactory to the Security Agent against any loss, liability or expense.
+The Security Agent will not be under any obligation to exercise any rights or powers conferred under the Intercreditor Agreement or any of the Security Documents for the benefit of the holders of the Notes, the holders of the February 2018 Notes, the holders of the January 2019 Notes, the holders of the February 2019 Notes, the holders of the March 2019 Notes, the holders of the April 2019 Notes, the holders of the July 2019 Notes and the holders of the December 2019 Notes unless such holders have offered to the Security Agent indemnity and/or security satisfactory to the Security Agent against any loss, liability or expense.

-The Subsidiary Guarantees or JV Subsidiary Guarantees may be challenged under applicable insolvency or fraudulent transfer laws, which could impair the enforceability of the Subsidiary Guarantees or JV Subsidiary Guarantees
+The Subsidiary Guarantees or JV Subsidiary Guarantees may be challenged under applicable insolvency or fraudulent transfer laws, which could impair the enforceability of the Subsidiary Guarantees or JV Subsidiary Guarantees could be voided, or claims in respect of a guarantee could be subordinated to all other debts of that guarantor if, among other things, the guarantor, at the time it incurred the indebtedness evidenced by, or when it gives, its guarantee: